fieldtrip/website/faq/coordsys.md

 ## Details of the NIfTI coordinate system

-The **NIfTI** format has been adapted from the Analyze 7.5 format (see [this page](http://nifti.nimh.nih.gov/) for more information).
+The **NIfTI** format has been adapted from the Analyze 7.5 format (see [this website](http://nifti.nimh.nih.gov/) for more information).
 It supports two methods to specify the coordinate systems: one related to the scanner coordinate system (qform) and one related to a standard coordinate system (sform).
-Technically both can be used interchangeably.
+From a technical point of view both can be used simultaneously and/or interchangeably.
 Depending on the `qform_code` or `sform_code`, the origin of the coordinate system corresponds (1) to the scanner origin, (2) is arbitrary, or (3,4) is aligned with AC according to the MNI or Talairach-Tournoux coordinate systems.
-The default orientation of the coordinate system axes is rotated 180 degrees compared to DICOM and corresponds to
+The default orientation of the coordinate system axes is assumed to be

 - The x-axis increases from left to right
 - The y-axis increases from posterior to anterior